things to do in birmingham

 Theaters like the The Alexandra, The Victoria, and the Hippodrome host world-class musicals, operas, dance shows, stand-up comedy, and Birmingham’s favorite pantomime.
 Also in Chinatown is Birmingham Royal Ballet – the UK’s premier touring ballet company.

 Aside from sprawling indoor food markets, there’s Chinese hand-made noodle bars and sizzling Korean hotpot restaurants, Cantonese all-you-can-eat buffets and many more – Indian, Japanese, Vietnamese, Malaysian, Thai, Indonesian, you’ll be spoilt for choice.
-Plus there’s several cute Taiwanese Bubble Milk Tea cafes that are well worth checking out.
+I highly recommend dropping by one of several cute Taiwanese cafes for a hot, bubble milk tea.

 My current favorite eatery is Dezhou Style Braised Chicken which serves delicious authentic homemade Szechuan style noodles, I always go for the cumin and coriander beef stir fry.
 Check out their rave reviews here: